 The 2018 Omnibus Plan provides for an annual grant to each non-employee director of shares of Saia stock with a value not to exceed \$500,000 with the number of shares to be determined each year by the Compensation Committee.
-For 2023, 2022 and 2021 each non-employee director was granted 379, 396 and 548 shares, respectively, of Saia stock under the 2018 Omnibus Plan.
+For 2024, 2023 and 2022 each non-employee director was granted 301, 379 and 396 shares, respectively, of Saia stock under the 2018 Omnibus Plan.
 These shares vest in one year from grant, subject to accelerated vesting upon leaving the Board (other than for cause) or a change in control.

 Under the Director's Deferred Fee Plan, non-employee directors may defer all or a portion of annual fees and awards earned.
-The deferrals are converted into phantom stock units equivalent to the value of Company common stock.
+The deferrals are converted into units equivalent to the value of Company common stock.
 Upon the director's termination, death or disability, accumulated deferrals are distributed in the form of Company common stock in accordance with elections made by the directors.
-Non-employee directors were issued 2,729; 3,272; and 3,929 units equivalent to shares in the Company's common stock under the Directors' Deferred Fee Plan during the years ended December 31, 2023, 2022 and 2021, respectively.
+Non-employee directors were issued 1,841; 2,729; and 3,272 units equivalent to shares in the Company's common stock under the Directors' Deferred Fee Plan during the years ended December 31, 2024, 2023 and 2022, respectively.